-Students who are under Flexible pacing and need additional time beyond the end of the first semester will have until January 15th, or the first school day following the 15th if it falls on a weekend or the MLK Jr. Holiday, to complete the course requirements for that section or semester, or until the semester exam is taken.
-If incomplete on January 15th, the student may be enrolled in the same course content for the Spring semester or the student will receive an incomplete designation and will lose course access.
+Students who are under Flexible pacing and need additional time beyond the end of the first semester will have until January 15th, or the first school day following the 15th if it falls on a weekend or the MLK Jr. holiday, to complete the course requirements for that section or semester, or until the semester exam is taken.
+If the student's course is incomplete by this time, the student may be enrolled in the same course content for the Spring semester or will receive the current grade assigned.
+Virtual Arkansas does not give the designation of incomplete.
+Local schools can give the designation of incomplete if they wish to do so.
+The enrollment fee will apply if a student does not complete the course requirements by January 15th and is enrolled in a Spring section to continue in the course.